Developer

 cd your-forge-app

-npm install @forge/feature-flags-node@latest
+npm install @forge/feature-flags@latest

 Step 1: Add feature flag code